ipshipyard/ipfs-quicklaunch/README.md

 ## 🚀 Quick Start

 To get started with the IPFS QuickLaunch browser extension, you need to build it from source.
-Follow these steps
+Follow these steps:

 ```bash
 # Install dependencies